Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 What can Shells be Used for?

-From cameos to mosaics, earrings, rings and pendants, shell inlays on utensils, antiques, artifacts and furniture - artisans love to work with shell.
+From cameos to mosaics, earrings, rings and pendants, shell inlays on utensils, antiques, artefacts and furniture - artisans love to work with shells.

 7a.
 Animal Remains (Bone and Hair)